Prehistoric Ireland: Collections

-Almost all prehistoric Irish finds remain in the British Isles.
+Almost all prehistoric Irish finds remain in Ireland and Great Britain.
 Some are in local museums, but much the most significant collections are in Dublin, Belfast and London.
 The first "national" collection for Irish antiquities was the British Museum in London, where many finds from before and after it was established in 1753 have ended up.
 However, from the foundation of the Dublin Royal Irish Academy in 1785 there was a local rival, which became the main destination of objects that were newly-found, or appeared on the market.
 The Dublin Society also formed a collection, though this was less important for antiquities.
 The society was founded in 1731, and by 1733 had opened a museum.
 Both these collections were transferred to the new "Museum of Science and Art", now the National Museum of Ireland, by 1890.

 A legal dispute in which the Crown challenged the British Museum's purchase of the Broighter Hoard was won in 1903, and marked the acceptance on all sides of the Dublin museum as the Irish national collection.
 This was a hoard found in what became Northern Ireland after Irish independence.
 Northern Ireland had seen its many important finds of antiquities passing to first London and then Dublin, and the Ulster Museum was only recognized as a national museum for antiquities in 1961.
 This had developed out of the collections of the Belfast Natural History Society, later renamed the Belfast Municipal Museum and Art Gallery, and was renamed again in 1961.
 Despite this, the pace of new finds has meant that it has an important collection.